grnet/apimas/docs/drf_adapter.rst

 Customize your application
 --------------------------

-However, you are able to customize and extent the above behaviour and add your own logic to your application.
-Specifically, APIMAS provides two hooks for every action (before interacting with db and after) for extending the logic of your application or executing arbitrary code (e.g. executing a query or sending an email to an external agent).
+If the default behaviour above does not suit the application, you are able to customize and extent it by adding your own logic.
+Specifically, APIMAS provides two hooks for every action (before interacting with the database and after) for extending the logic of your application or executing arbitrary code (e.g. executing a query or sending an email to an external agent).
 You can do this as follows: